Dyeing Rainbow Silks with Kool-Aid

 Pink: Pink lemonade

 (You'll notice there isn't any blue.
-Apparently my town was sold out of blue raspberry lemonade Kool-Aid the week I did this project!)
+Apparently, my town was sold out of blue raspberry lemonade Kool-Aid the week I did this project!)

 1) PREPARE SILK

-Fill a large pot with hot water (I heat it up to almost boiling then turn off the heat) and add 1/2 cup of white vinegar.
+Fill a large pot with hot water (I heat it to almost boiling, then turn off the heat) and add 1/2 cup of white vinegar.
 Place your silk in the water and make sure that it is completely covered with water.
 Give it a few swirls to ensure all folds and creases get wet.
 Leave it in the water for 5-10 minutes to soak.

 2) PREPARE DYE